ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 - The reason the `main()` function is cast as an `int` is that it must return a value to the operating system.

 - An array in C is essentially a constant pointer to its first element, we can represent an array of strings as an array of character pointers.

+- **Variable Length Arrays (VLAs):** In C, arrays declared with a size that is not a compile-time constant are called Variable Length Arrays.
+Their size is determined at runtime.

 - In C, `array[index]` is equivalent to `*(array + index)`.